Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Long," Fell finally replied, his voice strained.
 He pushed himself up from the table, swaying slightly and placing a hand on its edge to steady himself.
 "My energy's sapped.
 I think I'm going to... sleep for a bit."
 The lights in his eyes flickered weakly as he gave a slow nod to them both before weaving his way through the crowded bar.

-Tara moved into the seat he'd vacated, next to the kitsune.
-They sat in an awkward silence.
-"I didn't catch your name," Tara said, gesturing to the purple-tinted suit the girl wore that matched her own, albeit tailored to accommodate three elegant tails.
+Tara slid into the seat Fell had vacated, now next to the kitsune.
+An awkward silence followed.
+Tara broke it, gesturing to the girl’s suit, which was a purple-tinted version matching Tara’s own but tailored for three elegant tails.
+"I didn’t catch your name," she said.

 "...Rin," she replied quietly.